Kakitzu/anime-boss-raid-macro/README.md

 -   You **MUST** be running Roblox in **fullscreen mode**.
 -   Your screen resolution **MUST** be **1920x1080**.

+## Disclaimer
+This macro was developed and tested on a specific PC environment (my own).
+It has reliance on image detection, which means it finds buttons and other elements by looking for pixel perfect matches to its stored images.
+**What this means for you:** The macro was developed without user accessibility in mind and its success depends on your own PC environment.

 ## How to Run
 1.  **Download the `.exe`:** Go to the [**Releases Page**](https://github.com/Kakitzu/Anime-Boss-Raid-Macro/releases).
 Download the `ABR_Macro.exe` file from the latest release.
 2.  **Run the application:** Double-click `ABR_Macro.exe` to start it.